-At the time of initial and continuing review, the IRB will make a determination regarding the risks associated with the research protocols and whether risks can be minimized through appropriate measures.
+At the time of initial and continuing review, the IRB will determine the risks associated with the research protocols and whether risks can be minimized through appropriate measures.
 Risks associated with the research will be classified as either "minimal" (no greater than minimal risk) or "greater than minimal" based on the regulatory definitions of minimal risk.
 The level of risk is entered in the electronic IRB submission and reporting system.